Forever Evil (film): Plot

-Three couples meet for one last party before vacating a lakeside cabin.
-As the couple play cards, Holly goes to shower.
+Three couples, Marc Denning and his girlfriend Holly, Marc's brother Jay and his girlfriend Julie, and Marc and Holly's friends Robert and Jeanne, meet for one last party before vacating a lakeside cabin.
+As the friends play cards, Holly goes to shower.
 A scream is heard and Holly is discovered in the shower dead, her entrails ripped open and her baby (she was pregnant) gone.
-Marc Denning becomes the sole survivor of a bloody massacre which claims the lives of his lover, his brother, and three friends.
-Another of the women is found hung upside down in the living room, her throat cut, while the last woman is dragged out the window by a tree branch, apparently to her death.
-Something with glowing red eyes attacks the men.
+Julie is found hung upside down in the living room, her throat cut, and Jay is killed by an invisible force with glowing red eyes, while Jeanne is dragged out the window by a tree branch, apparently to her death.
+Robert tries to save Jeanne but is soon killed as well.
 After being assaulted by a zombie-like creature whose eye he rips out, Denning stumbles to the nearby highway where he is hit by a car.

 He wakes up in the hospital with a broken leg and three broken ribs.
-The police begin to investigate the murders.
+The police begin to investigate the murders, with Detective Leo Ball in charge, who feels the murders are connected to others.
 Shortly after the murders, Denning also begins to look for answers that will explain the slaughter.

-Meanwhile, a red-caped tarot reader named Brother Magnus reads the cards for an unidentified Southern-accented woman.
+Meanwhile, a red-caped tarot reader named Brother Ben Magnus reads the cards for an unidentified Southern-accented woman.
 He tells her she has to leave urgently.
 As she does so, she is attacked by something.
 Then a shadowy red-eyed cowled figure appears in the doorway of Magnus's house.
 He shoots at it, but the bullets bounce off.
 The cowled figure zaps Magnus with an energy ray.

-Denning is investigating at the library when a woman, Reggie, a survivor of a previous massacre, introduces herself.
-These two then travel with the detective, Lieutenant Leo Ball, to the house of a psychic, Ben, who had assisted Leo previously.
-Ben is identical to Brother Magnus.
-He has left a box of old books for Leo to examine.
+Denning is investigating at the library when a woman, Reggie Osborne, a survivor of a previous massacre, introduces herself.
+These two then travel with Leo to the house of Brother Ben Magnus, who had assisted Leo previously.
+The house is unoccupied, but Ben has left a box of old books for Leo to examine.
 These include The Necronomicon, a book called Lost Gods, one called The Gate and the Key by C. D. Ward and The Chronicles of Yog-Kothag.
 Denning becomes convinced that the murders are sacrifices rather than serial killings, especially when he reads a letter left by Ben that says "He's coming back."
 Denning takes "he" to refer to the old god, Yog-Kothag.

 Reggie and Denning join forces over coffee at Denning's house, where a sinister dog who showed up before shows up again.
 Leo teaches Denning to use a gun, while Denning shows him a magazine article about quasars.
 He has a theory that the killings coincide with pulsings of certain quasars in certain years.
 Leo is skeptical.

+Reggie and Denning go to a movie called The Jet Benny Show.
+Later, at a cemetery, Denning witnesses the reappearance of Holly.
+She rips open her womb and takes out a baby, which falls to the ground.
+It appears demonic and has glowing red eyes.
+Denning then wakes up – it was only a dream.